MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/web-content-filtering.md

 ### Limitations and known issues in this preview

-- Unassigned machines will have incorrect data shown within the report.
-In the Report details > Machine groups pivot, you may see a row with a blank Machine Group field.
-This group contains your unassigned machines in the interim before they get put into your specified group.
-The report for this row may not contain an accurate count of machines or access counts.
+- Unassigned devices will have incorrect data shown within the report.
+In the Report details > Device groups pivot, you may see a row with a blank Device Group field.
+This group contains your unassigned devices in the interim before they get put into your specified group.
+The report for this row may not contain an accurate count of devices or access counts.

 - The data in our reports may not be congruent with other data on the site.
 We currently do not support real-time data processing for this feature, so you may see inconsistencies between the data in our reports and the URL entity page.